BobBuildTool/bob/doc/manual/configuration.rst

 All packages are built by traversing the recipe tree starting from one or more root recipes.
 These are recipes that have the ``root`` attribute set to ``True``.
 There must be at least one root recipe in a project.
 The tree of recipes is traversed depth first.
-While following the dependencies Bob keeps a local state that consists of the following information:
+While following the dependencies, Bob keeps a local state that consists of the following information:

 Environment
     Bob always keeps the full set of variables but only a subset is visible when executing the scripts.
-Initially only the variables defined in ``default.yaml`` in the ``environment`` section are available.
+Initially, only the variables defined in ``default.yaml`` in the ``environment`` section are available.
 Environment variables can be set at various points that are described below in more detail.